OfficeDev/office-js-docs-pr/docs/outlook/delegate-access.md

 ## Configure the manifest

-To implement shared folders and shared mailbox scenarios in your add-in, you must first configure support in your manifest.
+To implement shared folders and shared mailbox scenarios in your add-in, you must first configure support for the feature in your manifest.
 The markup varies depending on the type of manifest your add-in uses.

 # [Unified manifest for Microsoft 365](#tab/jsonmanifest)